lab1092/blender-manual_ja/manual/game_engine/logic/actuators/game.rst

 **Notes**
-If you use the keyboard sensor as a hook for the :kbd:`ESC` key, in the event that the quit game actuator fails, such as an error in a python file, the game will be unable to close.
+If you use the keyboard sensor as a hook for the :kbd:`Esc` key, in the event that the quit game actuator fails, such as an error in a python file, the game will be unable to close.
 Data may be recovered from quit.blend :menuselection:`File --> Recover Last Session`